 Sadly, I didn’t dilate.
 I got to 4cm (out of 10) and stalled.

 They suited me and my husband up and I was wheeled into the operating room where my angel anesthesiologist was waiting for me again to dial up the drugs.
 My doctor came in and went to work.
 Everything felt pretty good.
-Nothing hurt but it really was a strange sensation.
+Nothing hurt but it really was a strange sensation – like tugging and pressure but no pain.
 Then my doctor told me I would feel a little pressure.
 She wasn’t kidding.
 If I didn’t know better I would swear she sat on my chest and jumped up and down but, again, it didn’t hurt so I wasn’t going to complain.

 I’d like to say I burst into tears at the sight of him but it was all so surreal to me.
 I saw a baby but my mind couldn’t grasp that he was mine.
 They took the baby and put him in the warmed up cart thing and started checking him out and the rest of them went to work on patching me up.
 My poor husband didn’t know where to go so I barked at him to follow the baby like some kind of theatrical movie line.
 I don’t know what the hell I thought was going to happen but I thought it was important for my husband to stay with the display baby at all times.